CrConstantin/private-briefcase/trunk/readme.txt

   About:
 ----------

- - keeps all your private files in one place, on HDD, inside a single briefcase file;
+ - keeps all your private files in one place, on HDD, in one big database;
- - briefcase files are portable;
+ - each file has its own metadata like: description, tags, etc;
- - all files are compressed with zlib or bz2, and optionally crypted with AES 256;
+ - files are compressed with zlib 6 or bz2 9 and optionally encrypted with AES 256,
+   using the global database password, or a separate password;
- - you can add the same file several times, if it's changed.
+ - you can add the same file several times.
 All changes are versioned and you can rollback anytime;
  - files can be added one by one, or multiple at the same time;
  - you can export one, or all files;
- - command line access for all operations;
+ - command line access to add, export, copy, rename and delete;
- - clean GUI for all operations;
+ - clean GUI to add, view, edit, export, version, rename and delete;
- - fast, secure, intuitive.
+ - fast, secure, intuitive;

  - website : http://private-briefcase.googlecode.com

 ------------
   Licence:
 ------------
-  Private-Briefcase is copyright © 2010, Cristi Constantin.
+  Private-Briefcase is copyright © 2010-2012, Cristi Constantin.
 All rights reserved.

   This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by